ZhiyaoShu/LLM-HGNN-MBTI/README.md

 - Sexual orientation
 - Enneagram Type

 We selected **17035** users with complete MBTI and Enneagram information for our experiments.
-The dataset is available for download and can be used for your research purposes.
+For reviewing concern, we will open our dataset once accepted.

 ## Framework Components